flipt-io/flipt/examples/tracing/otlp/README.md

 !['Datadog Example'](../../images/datadog.png)

-For exporting traces from OpenTelemetry to Datadog you have to provide this piece of configuration in the `otel-collector-config.yaml`:
+For exporting traces from [OpenTelemetry to Datadog](https://docs.datadoghq.com/opentelemetry/otel_collector_datadog_exporter) you have to configure the exporter in the `otel-collector-config.yaml`:

 ```yaml
 exporters: